 Founder of Conversations in the Workplace

-While email has made workplace communication efficient, there are times when face-to-face conversations are needed.
+While email has made workplace communication efficient, there are times when face-to-face conversations (whether in-person or virtual via a screen) are needed.
 At these times, defaulting to email is risky and may result in workplace nightmares.

 When Technology Leads to Trouble